Bira/octopus-carnival/_drafts/dfrpg-adventurers-barbarian.md

 - Stuff that makes them even better at outdoor survival.
 Of note is further increasing Outdoorsman up to the maximum level of 6, letting them improve survival skills as if they had IQ 16, Per 18, or DX 19.
-Improving this talent during is always a better deal in terms of points than improving the individual skills.
+Improving this talent is always a better deal in terms of points than improving the individual skills.

 ## Disadvantages